In more than 600 episodes of The Simpsons, one thing has remained unchanged: Marge and Homer’s home at 742 Evergreen Terrace.

-The Simpsons house rendering is part of a series of visual content campaigns commissioned by Angie’s List, with the goal of inspiring homeowners by introducing new ways of thinking about the spaces in their homes.
+The Simpsons house remodel and associated renderings are part of a series of visual content campaigns commissioned by Angie’s List (now Angi), with the goal of inspiring homeowners by introducing new ways of thinking about the spaces in their homes.

 Now, if the Simpsons were real, I’m pretty sure they would have been inspired by the incredible new look of their home.